No products in the cart.

 Now, every potting mix needs air pockets for the water and oxygen to move freely to the roots.
 This is where sand is excellent as it helps with water drainage.
 But do not overdo it as it can become compact.
 So it is best to use 15% coarse sand to add to the soil mix.
 Or you can use gravel as it also works well.

 Then, you can lay it at the base of your container.

 Volcanic rock or pumice has many cavities inside and helps transport carbon dioxide and oxygen to the soil.
 Another beneficial thing we found it does not attract pests or fungi.
 So add it to the ground to reduce the density to retain moisture and nutrients your plant needs.

-A great place to start with soil for snake plants is organic soil mixes.
-There are no pesticides present, and compared to your regular potting soil, it is natural to enhance growth for any species of plants.
-You can buy a mix used for orchid plants, or you can make one yourself.
+An organic potting soil mix is a great place to start with snake plant soil.
+No pesticides are present, and compared to your regular potting soil, it is natural to enhance growth for any species.
+You can buy a mix used for orchid plants or make your own snake plant soil mix.

 A Classical Soil-Based Organic Mix

 All you need is one part of each:

 Perlite or builder’s sand